 The consumers will be able to understand the available provisions for supplements made in the FSSAI regulations as well as in NADA’s Anti-doping rule which employs the Strict Liability Clause for the sportspersons; where the use of prohibited substances is strictly prohibited and considered unethical.
 In India, it is National Anti-Doping Agency (NADA) which ensures the implementation of anti-doping program in the country.
 The supplements are available both online and in the offline mode and cover various types of supplements intended for use by sportsperson and also to maintain normal health of the public.
 The FSSAI regulations will categorize the supplements based upon their composition and use; however, there is no specific category of supplements meant for sports person mentioned in the regulation.

 - Sports Fraternity – Sportspersons, Sports Nutritionists, Health professionals and coaches Manufacturers- Domestic and international

 - Sellers in marketplaces

 Food Safety and Standards Authority of India (FSSAI) Act/ Regulations:

-- Under the FSS Act, there is FSS (Licensing & Registration) Regulations, 201I wherein, every manufacturer and importer of sports supplements will have to register or obtain a license from the Food Authority.
+- Under the FSS Act, there are FSS (Licensing & Registration) Regulations, 201I wherein, every manufacturer and importer of sports supplements will have to register or obtain a license from the Food Authority.